jaydenseric/jsdoc-md/readme.md

 ### Command `jsdoc-md`

-Scrapes JSDoc from source files nested in the current working directory to populate a markdown file documentation section.
+Analyzes JSDoc from source files nested in the current working directory to populate a markdown file documentation section.
 Source files are excluded via `.gitignore` files.
 If the optional peer dependency [`prettier`](https://npm.im/prettier) is installed, the new markdown file contents is [Prettier](https://prettier.io) formatted.

 It implements the function [`jsdocMd`](#function-jsdocmd).